-The pandemic is creating havoc with Community Health Centers throughout the country.
-Revenue streams are being reduced or cut off with the suspension of non-emergency medical and dental services, the reduction of in-office, recurring visits due to limited staff, and patients wanting to delay visits until after the pandemic.
+The pandemic created havoc with Community Health Centers throughout the country.
+Revenue streams became reduced or cut off with the suspension of non-emergency medical and dental services, the reduction of in-office, recurring visits due to limited staff, and patients wanting to delay visits until after the pandemic.

 Then, there is the avalanche of Covid-19 patients, many of them struggling financially and uninsured.
 There are nearly 1,400 community health centers in the U.S. providing services for 28 million people annually, at more than 13,000 sites.
 They are often the only point of care for many Americans considered the most medically vulnerable.